near/NEPs/nep-0000-template.md

 ## Specification

 [Explain the proposal as if you were teaching it to another developer.
 This generally means describing the syntax and semantics, naming new concepts, and providing clear examples.
-The specification needs to include sufficient detail to allow interoperable implementations getting built by following only the provided specification.]
+The specification needs to include sufficient detail to allow interoperable implementations getting built by following only the provided specification.
+In cases where it is infeasible to specify all implementation details upfront, broadly describe what they are.]

 ## Reference Implementation